KF Tërbuni Pukë: Appearance in the Albanian Superliga

 KF Tërbuni were promoted from the Northern Division of the Albanian First Division to the Superliga during the 2014/15 season.
-The final game of the season was against KS Besëlidhja Lezhë which will have decided who would be promoted to the Superliga.
-Terbuni needed a win or a draw, whilst Beselidhja needed a win.
-The game ended 2-0 in favor of Tërbuni, goals coming in the first half by Senad Lekaj and in the second half by Taulant Marku.
+The final game of the season was against Besëlidhja Lezhë which decided who would be promoted to the Superliga.
+Tërbuni needed a win or a draw, while Besëlidhja needed a win.
+The game ended 2–0 in favour of Tërbuni, goals coming in the first half by Senad Lekaj and in the second half by Taulant Marku.
 Tërbuni ended the 2014–15 Albanian First Division season in the Northern division with 21 wins, 6 draws and 0 losses.
-They then faced the winners from the Southern Division, KF Bylis Ballsh at Elbasan Arena for the First Division cup, but lost 2-0.
+They then faced the winners from the Southern Division, Bylis at Elbasan Arena for the First Division cup, but lost 2–0.

 For the first time in their history, they appeared in the Superliga in the 2015–16 Albanian Superliga.
 The team went through managerial change, where Elvis Plori left his post and was replaced by Samuel Nikaj.
 However, due to poor results, the manager was heavily criticised and quit.
 He was then replaced by Viktor Gjoni who had managed the team in the past.

-The first game of the season was a home game against KF Tirana which ended in a 2-1 loss.
-They then played away against newly promoted KF Bylis Ballsh, the game ending 2-0 in favour of Tërbuni.
+The first game of the season was a home game against Tirana which ended in a 2–1 loss.
+They then played away against newly promoted Bylis, the game ending 2–0 in favour of Tërbuni.

 On 17 April 2016, they claimed an historic away win against 5 time consecutive Albanian champions KF Skënderbeu Korçë.
-The score ended 3-2 to the underdogs, where the winning goal was scored in the last minute of added time by Abaz Karakaçi.
+The score ended 3–2 to the underdogs, where the winning goal was scored in the last minute of added time by Abaz Karakaçi.

 Fans

-The Ultras group of Tërbuni are known as the 'Shqiponjat E Veriut' which means 'Eagles of the North'.
+The Ultras group of Tërbuni are known as the 'Shqiponjat e Veriut' which means 'Eagles of the North'.
 They are one of the most developed ultras groups in Albania and turn up to all matches which Tërbuni plays.
 They have their own logo, which makes it easier for them to be recognised by the opposition and by their own fans.
 Pukjan football fans have always welcomed fans of the opposing team into Puka where the stadium is located and have shown their respect by applauding the opposition, no matter what the score was.